ibm-cloud-docs/openshift/ts-worker-debug.md

 ```
 {: pre}

-For more examples and arguments run the following comamnd
+For more examples and arguments run the following command

 ```sh
 oc adm must-gather -h